tribalthirst/tribalthirst/src/ux/content/posts/define-success.md

 ---
 title: "Define Success in Everything"
 date: "2015-11-29"
+aliases:
+  - /define-success
 categories:
   - "intentional-living"
-coverImage: "4th-of-July-Fireworks-154-e1448768235389.jpg"
+featured_image: /images/posts/Success-Path.jpg
 ---

-\[featured-image single\_newwindow="false"\]Celebrate when you have defined success.
-First shot at taking pictures of fireworks, which was a satisfactory outcome!\[/featured-image\]
+{{<featuredimage>}}Celebrate when you have defined success.
+First shot at taking pictures of fireworks, which was a satisfactory outcome!{{</featuredimage>}}

 Over the last two months I have been working on an initiative to bring prioritization and clarity across an organization.
 I wish I could say I had success defined for this endeavor.
 Sadly, I didn't crystalize what that would look like.
 However, all is not lost and it is never too late to take the step back and write down what success will look like.